jeannefukumaru/fasttext-with-seldon/README.md

-## Seldon deplyment of a fasttext model that classifies Amazon product reviews by positive or negative sentiment
+## Seldon deplyment of a fasttext model that classifies Amazon product reviews by positive or negative sentiment (under dev)

 ## TLDR: